RULES & REGULATIONS

-There are three possible scoring decisions for a drawn contest
+There are three possible scoring decisions for a drawn contest:

-- Unanimous Draw – All 3 judges score the contest a draw
+Unanimous Draw (UD) All 3 judges score the contest a draw

-- Majority Draw – 2 judges score it a draw and 1 judge has a winner
+Majority Draw (MD) 2 judges score it a draw, and 1 judge has a winner

-- Split Draw – 1 judge scores it a draw and the other 2 judges have different winner.
+Split Draw (SD) judge scores it a draw and the other 2 judges have a different winner.

-14.6.3) When both boxers have fallen out of the ring and they cannot continue.
+When both boxers have fallen out of the ring, they cannot continue.

-In case the boxers intentionally hold the fight and they have been warned and cautioned by the referee, but they still keep on holding the fight, the referee shall stop the contest and he shall declare “No contest for his bout.”
+In case the fighters intentionally spoil the fight and they have been warned and cautioned by the referee, but they keep on spoiling the fight, the referee shall stop the contest and shall declare “No contest for his bout.”

-If a current WBC MuayThai champion fights in any MuayThai contest, in or under his/her championship weight category, and loses by KO and TKO, his/her WBC MuayThai title will be declared vacant.
+If a current WBC MuayThai champion fight in any MuayThai contest, in or under his/her championship weight category, and loses by KO and TKO, his/her WBC MuayThai title will be declared vacant.

 Competent scoring must be done using the following criteria: